 It is updated and renewed as circumstances change.
 It sets out both the Scottish Government’s current advice and guidance for institutions and providers in helping to minimise the risk of transmission of COVID-19.

 It is one of a set of Scottish Government sectoral guidance on Safer Workplaces about how to work safely in different types of workplaces should it not be possible to work from home.
 It continues to be informed by our framework for decision making and Strategic Framework which sets out a sustainable response to the pandemic.
 The Strategic Framework covers the four key harms of the virus, how we will work to suppress the virus, and sets out a strategic approach to outbreak management based on five levels of protection.

-The postcode checker can be used to check a local COVID protection level.
+Use the postcode checker to check a local COVID-19 protection level.
 The protection level tells you what you can and cannot do in that area.
 COVID protection levels are subject to regular review.

 We have worked with universities, colleges, student accommodation providers and trade unions to ensure that this guidance offers clear expectations and practical approaches to a safe, phased reopening of institutions.

-The guidance emphasises in particular the importance of undertaking robust and ongoing risk assessments with full input from trade unions and student associations and to keep all risk mitigation measures under regular review so that staff and students continue to feel, and be safe.
+The guidance emphasises in particular the importance of having in place robust risk assessments with full input from trade unions and student associations.
+Risk assessments and mitigation measures should be reviewed regularly so that staff and students continue to feel, and be safe.